-Acquiring companies in international markets has additional risks that potential buyers must take into account.
+Acquiring companies in international markets have additional risks that potential buyers must take into account.
 Their perception of risk will have to be revised and their traditional due diligence process will have to be adjusted.

 The deal team will need to focus on common risk factors associated with international deals including: